brunojaciel/data_engineering_pipeline/README.md

 ## Acknowledgments

 This project was created as a part of a data engineering task of challenge of Havan Labs.
+Thanks to the data science team at Havan labs for the challenge and tips.
 Thanks to Brasil.IO for providing access to the parliamentary expense data through their API.